tfasz/wemo-control/README.md

 The simplest rules can have fixed `on` or `off` times describing the `HH:MM` that you want lights to come on.

+#### Days of Week

+By default rules are valid for every day of the week.
+You can specify a subset of days of week you would like the rule to be valid for - 0 for Monday thru 6 for Sunday.
+To have a rule valid Monday thru Friday specify `"daysOfWeek"="01234"`.

 #### Sunrise/Sunset Relative Rules

 To have a rule turn lights on relative to sunrise or sunset use `onSunrise` or `onSunset` and specifiy a value of the number of minutes you want the rule to be offset from sunrise/sunset.
 For example, to have a light turn on 45 minutes before sunset specity `"onSunset":-45` or 30 minutes after sunset specify `"onSunset":30`.
 Similarly you can turn lights off using `offSunset` and `offSunrise` rules.